Mercedes Lackey: Related writers

 Mercedes Lackey was a protégée of Marion Zimmer Bradley and got her start writing short stories in Bradley's story collections.
 Other mentors include writers C. J. Cherryh and Andre Norton, along with her editor, Elizabeth (Betsy) Wollheim of DAW Books.

 Her earlier Velgarth novels are all solo projects, but later volumes in the Valdemar saga are illustrated by her husband, Larry Dixon, and in many of her latest works he is also credited as co-author.
 Many of her other novels are collaborations.
 She has worked with fantasy authors Andre Norton (such as the Halfblood Chronicles), Marion Zimmer Bradley (such as Rediscovery and Tigers Burning Bright), Anne McCaffrey (such as The Ship Who Searched), and Piers Anthony (If I Pay Thee Not in Gold).
 She has most recently written The Obsidian Trilogy with historian James Mallory, a historical fantasy series about an "alternative" Elizabeth I with romance writer Roberta Gellis, and the Heirs of Alexandria series with Dave Freer and Eric Flint.

 Adaptations

 Television and film

 On August 3, 2021, Deadline reported that Radar Pictures had acquired the television rights to the Valdemar novels and that Ted Field would be Executive Producer on the series.
 The first season is being developed as an adaptation of the Last Herald-Mage trilogy.
 Kit Williamson and Brittany Cavallaro have been announced as writers and producers for the show.

+On October 8, 2023, Kit Williamson shared that this adaptation was "now "on hold," which is industry speak for dead" in a members-only post on his Patreon.